-Antitrust, Class Actions, Climate Change Law, Commercial, Compensation, Corporate Law, Customs and International Trade, Customs Law, E-Banking, E-commerce, Economic Criminal Law, Environmental criminal defence, Environmental Law, Environmental Regulatory Practice, Export Controls, Finance Privacy, Financial Institutions, Food & Drug Law, General Appellate, Health Care, Import/Export, Intellectual Property, Intellectual Property Litigation, International Arbitration, International Dispute Resolution, International Trade, Litigation, Litigation - economic & regulatory, Litigation - environmental, Retail Finance Services, Securities, Technology Law, Trade & Customs, United States Supreme Court
+Antitrust, Class Actions, Climate Change Law, Commercial, Compensation, Corporate Law, Customs and International Trade, Customs Law, E-Banking, E-commerce, Economic Criminal Law, Environmental criminal defence, Environmental Law, Environmental Regulatory Practice, Export Controls, Finance Privacy, Financial Institutions, Food & Drug Law, General Appellate, Health Care, Import/Export, Intellectual Property, Intellectual Property Litigation, International Arbitration, International Dispute Resolution, International Trade, Litigation, Litigation - economic & regulatory, Litigation - environmental, Retail Finance Services, Securities, Technology Law, Telecommunications, Trade & Customs, United States Supreme Court

 Founded in 1963, our Washington, D.C. office, with more than 250 lawyers, handles civil and administrative litigation concerning a wide range of issues involving federal law.
 Our lawyers also help our clients navigate U.S. and international regulatory law and public policies that affect the way business is conducted both here and around the globe.